 These financial statements comprise only the financial statements of GMR Infrastructure (Singapore) Pte.
-Limited's Head Office, and have been prepared by the management based on the financial reporting requirements of its penultimate holding company, GMR Infrastructure Limited.
-The Head Office adopts the accounting policies of GMR Infrastructure (Singapore) Pte.
+Limited's Head Office and Dubai Branch, and have been prepared by the management based on the financial reporting requirements of its penultimate holding company, GMR Infrastructure Limited.
+The investment in subsidiary is not consolidated in this set of financial statements.
+The Head Office and Dubai Branch adopt the accounting policies of GMR Infrastructure (Singapore) Pte.
 Limited (hereinafter referred to as the "company").